Nags Head NC - The Ultimate Visitors Guide

-Nags Head has been a popular locale for vacationers visiting the coast of North Carolina for some two centuries!
+Nags Head has been a popular locale for vacationers traversing the coast of North Carolina for some two centuries!

-During the late 1830s, there were so many people visiting the town that a hotel, the Nags Head Hotel (originally called The Ocean Retreat), was constructed on the Roanoke Sound near Jockey’s Ridge.
+During the late 1830s, there were so many people visiting the town that a hotel, the Nags Head Hotel (called The Ocean Retreat initially), was constructed on the Roanoke Sound near Jockey’s Ridge.
 This structure was big enough to accommodate some 200 guests and was the epicenter for live entertainment in the town.

-Though almost all of the early houses constructed in Nags Head were on the sound as opposed to directly along the oceanfront, summer visitors spent a great deal of time lounging on the beach in period bathing suits.
+Though most of the early houses constructed in Nags Head were on the sound instead of directly along the oceanfront, summer visitors spent a great deal of time lounging on the beach in period bathing suits.

 Today if you’re driving along NC 12 near Jockey’s Ridge State Park, you’ll spot numerous historic homes that have gracefully withstood the worst storms to ever smash into the barrier islands over the past 100 plus years.

-During the nineteenth century, several large wooden hotels were constructed along the sound side.
-One of these structures was later buried by a moving sand dune - the other burned to the ground.
+During the nineteenth century, several large wooden hotels where constructed along the sound side.
+Unfortunately, one of these structures was later buried by a moving dune - the other burned to the ground.

-According to their website, the First Colony Inn in Nags Head is one of if not the oldest hotel still standing in the coastal paradise - one of the last original example of a traditional "beach-style" hotel.
+According to their website, the First Colony Inn in Nags Head is one of the oldest hotels still standing in the coastal paradise - one of the last original examples of a traditional "beach-style" hotel.

-Apart from the unbelievably nice beaches, vacationers have flocked to Nags Head for so many years thanks in part to the large sand dunes.
+Apart from the unbelievably lovely beaches, vacationers have flocked to Nags Head for so many years, thanks in part to the giant dunes.
 Jockey’s Ridge is the largest and most imposing of them all.

-It is virtually impossible to drive along the bypass in Nags Head without taking note of its substantial rolling ridges.
+It is virtually impossible to drive along the bypass in Nags Head without noting its substantial rolling ridges.
 For more than 100 years, it's not uncommon to see hundreds of people, with their shoes in hand, making their way to the apex of one of the tall dunes.

-One of the seven original stations built on the Outer Banks, construction of the Nags Head Lifesaving Station was completed in 1874.
-This was an important structure for the safety of sailors who would run ashore on one of the many hidden sandbars along the coast of North Carolina.
+One of the seven original stations built on the Outer Banks, the Nags Head Lifesaving Station construction was completed in 1874.

 The origin of the town’s name is still up for debate to this day.

-One theory says that a Banks pony with a lantern tied around its neck and walked up and down the beach at night to resemble the up-and-down motion of a vessel.
-This would trick other ships into thinking the landmass was safe to navigate to and naive sailors would run their ship aground on one of the many sandbars that make up the Graveyard of the Atlantic.
+One theory says that a Banks pony with a lantern tied around its neck and walked up and down the beach at night to resemble the up-and-down motion.
+This would trick other ships into thinking the landmass was safe to navigate to, and naive sailors would run their ship aground on one of the many sandbars that make up the Graveyard of the Atlantic.

-Another story says that an Englishman by the name of Leigh visited Jockey’s Ridge and found a resemblance to the sand hills and a place called Nag’s Head on the coast of England.
+Another story says that an Englishman named Leigh visited Jockey’s Ridge and found a resemblance to the sandhills and a place called Nag’s Head on the coast of England.